jenz27/DocSearch/README.md

 ---

 **💚 Contributors:**
-👨‍💻 Developed by Ritik Rajvanshi
+👨‍💻 Developed by Bhavya Negi and Ishita Brice

 🚀 Happy coding!